0330 822 0505

 Step 2.
 Check your credit reports

-So, it’s worth downloading your credit reports beforehand to check them for yourself and make sure there’s no information on them which is inaccurate or out of date.
+So, it’s worth downloading your credit reports beforehand to check them for yourself and make sure there’s no inaccurate or out-of-date information on them.

 Step 3.
 Speak to a broker